jobw/dotnet-ns-data/README.md

-# Simple way to see NS timetable data writter in C#
+# Simple way to see NS timetable data written in C#

 A simple program that allows insight into and manipulation of the timetable of the Dutch national railways (NS).
 Code can be reused in different applications!
 Written as a fun side project.